 ABOUT US

-It is with great pride and joy that The Ivy Foundation, Incorporated announce the 2025–2026 Pearls of Prestige Debutante Cotillion Program.
+It is with great pride and joy that The Ivy Foundation, Incorporated hosted the

-This distinguished program is designed to provide life skills training for high school junior and senior young ladies of African American descent.
-Through monthly meetings, educational workshops, cultural enrichment, and community service projects, participants will develop leadership skills, social etiquette, and personal confidence.
+This distinguished program, designed to provide life and leadership skills to high school junior and senior young ladies of African American descent.
+Through monthly meetings, educational workshops, cultural enrichment, and community service projects, participants develop communication and advocacy skills,

 At the culmination of the program, each Debutante will be formally presented to the community during the elegant Pearls of Prestige Debutante Cotillion—a celebration of grace, achievement, and promise.